Albert Moreto FontPLUS

-Between 2001 and 2008 I went on to win several Golden Demons in Spain and the UK.
+Between 2001 and 2008 I went on to win many Golden Demons in Spain and the UK.
 In 2006, aged 18, I won the Best of Show at the UK Golden Demon, lifting the highly coveted Slayer Sword aloft and fulfilling a lifetime’s dreamーand gashing my finger on the way too!
-I have also been awarded Silver Medals at the World Model Expo (Fantasy Masters Open category, 2008) and the Monte San Savino Show (Fantasy Masters Painting category, 2016).
+I have also been awarded various medals at the World Model Expo, the Monte San Savino Show, and several other contests.

 In 2007 I started developing an interest in East Asia, and I set myself the goal of becoming proficient in the Japanese language.
-For six years I travelled around Asia, from the eerie DMZ separating the Koreas to a picturesque floating village in Indonesia, and I devoted most of my time to the zealous study of Japanese (with subsequent forays into Korean), ultimately majoring with honours at university, and eventually settling in Tokyo (a paradise for modellers!).
-During these nomadic years I inevitably had to put miniatures asideーnot without twinges of conscience.
+For six years I devoted most of my time to the zealous study of Japanese (with subsequent forays into Korean), eventually moving to London and majoring with honours at university, and ultimately settling in Tokyo, where I have now been living for longer than I dare to remember!
+During these busy and nomadic years I inevitably had to put miniatures asideーnot without twinges of conscience.
 I did, nonetheless, never fully divorce from miniatures, for I kept following the evolution of the hobby from the dimness of the shadows.
-It always was more of a temporary hiatus anyway.
+It always was a temporary hiatus anyway.

-Whilst language acquisition isーmuch like miniature sculpting and paintingーa continuous process of challenge setting, incessant learning and self-improvement, having achieved the fluency I once sought, I now feel entitled to declare myself free and return mightily to my clay shapers and W&N brushes!
+Whilst language acquisition isーmuch like miniature sculpting and paintingーa continuous process of incessant learning and self-improvement, having achieved the fluency I once sought, in 2013 I declared myself free and returned mightily to my clay shapers and kolinsky sable brushes!